hrithikthakur/snapfix/landing/docs/EARLY_ACCESS.md

-# SnapFix Early Access
+# flickfix Early Access

 ## Status

-SnapFix is currently in **early access** and is actively being developed.
+flickfix is currently in **early access** and is actively being developed.
 While we've worked hard to make it reliable, you may occasionally encounter bugs or unexpected behavior.

 ## What to Expect